iShezmu/holbertonschool-web_front_end/CSS_advanced/README.md

       - Decorate the links with an underline when hovering
     - Directly after the hover state, target the active state for the link
       - Set the color of the background with the variable `color-light-grey`

+*   14-style.css
+    - Normalize your CSS file using necolas’ normalize.css with this version.